Aleashaclark/AleashaClarkWebsite/README.md

 * I was confused one where to create the workflows folder, because I was missing the .github folder.
 Initially, only .git was present.
 I learned that .github needed to be created manually to store workflows/deploy.yaml.
 * I am not very familiar with navigating Windows powershell.
 I was not sure how to reach the  repo root.
 I discoverd that I needed to use this command (Set-Location (git rev-parse --show-toplevel)
+* Initially, my workflow was deploying everythingnin the repository.
+I learned that the path: "." setting in the workflow uploads the entire repo.
+To fix this, I moved all my website files into a dedictated public/ folder and updated the workflow to --> path: './public' - I considered using .gitignore to exclude fies, but organizing into a separate folder gave me a cleaner control.

 ### How to Trigger Deployment
 How to trigger deployment: